EU-CONEXUS Conference 2025

 Dr. Jaroslav Dvorak (KU)

-Dr. Vicent Almenara (UCV)
+Dr. Vicent Almenar (UCV)

-Ms Stefani Mikulec Perkovic, (Department for EU Funds, City of Zadar)
+Ms Stefani Mikulec Perkovic (Department for EU Funds, City of Zadar)

 15:30-16:00